casbitton/Resume/index.md

 Hello, my name is **Cas**!

-I’m an **experienced IT Manager, Technical Leader, and Architect** with a love for **BBQ, coffee, Agile ways of working, and DevOps**.
-Driven by a deep commitment to technology, I bring a **hands-on, results-focused approach** to help organisations streamline operations and achieve their goals.
+I’m an experienced IT Manager, Technical Leader, and Architect with a love for BBQ, coffee, Agile ways of working, and DevOps.
+Driven by a deep commitment to technology, I bring a hands-on, results-focused approach to help organisations streamline operations and achieve their goals.

-With **20 years of hands-on IT experience**, I’ve developed expertise in **automation, infrastructure management, and DevOps**, particularly within **defence, government, finance, and critical infrastructure** sectors.
-I specialise in **designing resilient, high-performance systems** that are **secure, scalable, and efficient**.
+With 20 years of hands-on IT experience, I’ve developed expertise in automation, infrastructure management, and DevOps, particularly within defence, government, finance, and critical infrastructure sectors.
+I specialise in designing resilient, high-performance systems that are secure, scalable, and efficient.

-A **practical innovator and mentor**, I focus on **optimising workflows, automating processes, and enhancing operational resilience**.
-By blending **Agile methodologies** with a **strategic, results-driven mindset**, I consistently deliver **client-centric solutions** that drive long-term value.
+A practical innovator and mentor, I focus on optimising workflows, automating processes, and enhancing operational resilience.
+By blending Agile methodologies with a strategic, results-driven mindset, I consistently deliver client-centric solutions that drive long-term value.

 ### Contact Me
 - Email: [casbitton@gmail.com](mailto:casbitton@gmail.com)